cbeck88/spirit-po/README.md

 This makes it very simple and transparent, and easy to modify if needed.

-By contrast, the `libgettext-po` po-manipulation library, depending on how you count, span about ten thousand lines of ANSI C.
+By contrast, the `libgettext-po` po-manipulation library, depending on how you count, spans about ten thousand lines of ANSI C.
 Guess which parser implementation I would prefer to read. :)

 An in-depth explanation of the rationale for this library as compared to